Membership Handbook

 The policy of the Skagit Y is to allow each individual to self-identify their gender.

 I understand that my membership will be billed as part of an ongoing payment plan, and I must pay by automatic draft by using an Electronic Funds Transfer (EFT) or by credit/debit card.
 I authorize the Skagit Valley Family YMCA to initiate payment transfers each month.
 Draft days are typically on the 1st and 15th of each month.
 Memberships in good standing (and not owing a balance) automatically renew at the end of the 30-day membership cycle.
-(If you would like to adjust your draft date, you will be charged a pro-rated amount based on the day difference between your original draft day and your new draft day.)

 I understand that it is my responsibility to provide the YMCA with correct credit card/bank information throughout the term of my membership.
 Should the YMCA be unable to process my monthly payment, it could result in the termination of my membership.